Guide to HOA, Most homes across the United States are part of an HOA, also known as the homeowners association. So what does this mean?

 Homeowners association expenses are typically split up into two portions: One part goes toward fees that are charged month to month, and the money left over gets utilized in the reserve fund.
 This type of fund is typically serving the neighborhood as an additional protection and can be utilized for emergency expenses that come up when a natural disaster or robbers trespass in the neighborhood, in a addition to a repair that could not be prevented.
 They are also used to cover long-term repairs and replacements such as roofing, exterior paint, and plumbing.

-To summarize, an HOA helps make sure that your community looks its best and functions smoothly.
+To summarize, Guide to HOA helps make sure that your community looks its best and functions smoothly.
 If you are buying a condominium, townhome, or a free standing home in a neighborhood with shared common areas and amenities, odds are up these areas are maintained by a homeowners association.
 The number of American people living in homes with HOAs is on the rise, growing from a mere one percent in 1970 to twenty-five percent today.

 Is buying a house with an HOA right for you?
 We will help you decide by laying out the pros, cons, and costs of an HOA.